pxckets/monero-python/docs/source/daemon.rst

 .. code-block:: python

-    In [5]: from monero.wallet import Wallet
+    In [5]: from oscillate.wallet import Wallet

-    In [6]: from monero.backends.jsonrpc import JSONRPCWallet
+    In [6]: from oscillate.backends.jsonrpc import JSONRPCWallet

     In [7]: wallet = Wallet(JSONRPCWallet(port=28088))